IotaHydrae/stm32_noos/README.md

 # stm32_noos
-No-os program for ST STM32
+No-os program for ST STM32 build by gcc